Overview

 counter.val ++; // counter gets incremented every time

-For non-DATEX-native types like HTML elements, you need to use lazyEternal to make sure the type definitions are loaded:
+For non-DATEX native types such as HTML elements, you must use lazyEternal to ensure that the type definitions are loaded:

 Did this doc help you?